Zimbabwe's MDC considers protests against Mugabe landslide

 "Really?
 When 3.95 million people go to vote in cold weather you call it a farce?" he told a news conference.
 Chinamasa said defeated candidates could take their complaints to the courts.

-The latest tally put ZANU-PF on course for a two-thirds majority in parliament, a number that would allow it to amend a constitution adopted earlier this year that limits presidential terms to two five-year stints.
+He also hinted that ZANU-PF could, if the election confirms its new two-thirds majority in parliament, seek to amend Zimbabwe's revised constitution adopted earlier this year, which now limits presidential terms to two five-year stints.

 "The constitution may need cleaning up," he said, although the essence of the charter would not be changed.